-Cedar Community is a not-for-profit senior living community where our residents enjoy, explore, and embrace their best life.
+Cedar Community is a faith-based, not-for-profit Wisconsin senior living community where our residents enjoy, explore, and embrace their best life.
 Our natural settings, faith-based mission, and high-quality services afford seniors the opportunity to live a more purposeful, fulfilled life among family and friends.
 We have facilities in West Bend and Elkhart Lake, Wisconsin.

 Our ministry program offers opportunities to worship in large and small gatherings, work with others in fellowship and prayer, explore spirituality and diversity, and enjoy the blessings of all faith traditions.
 Cedar Community works in partnership with all faiths and area congregations for our residents.
 Together, our team members, residents, and volunteers live out the mission of Cedar Community each and every day.

 Our Mission Statement

 To model Christ’s love for humanity by creating life-enhancing relationships, services, and environments.

 Our Vision Statement